PiGo86/pychpp/README.md

 # pyCHPP

 pyCHPP is a python framework created to use the API provided by the online game Hattrick (www.hattrick.org).

+## Installation

+pyCHPP can be installed using pip :

+    pip install pychpp

 ## Usage

 ### First connection
+    from pychpp import CHPP

     # Set consumer_key and consumer_secret provided for your app by Hattrick
     consumer_key = ''
     consumer_secret = ''